Turkeysteaks/UndesirableCompany/README.md

 A modpack made mostly for my friends and I. Lots of QoL changes and fixes, quite a few extra interiors and a little bit of new content.

-Made for v72, aiming to only use mods updated for it but tested on Windows and Linux either way.
+Made for v73 (be wary not everything is working as it should but I'm trying), aiming to only use mods updated for it but tested on Windows and Linux either way.

 As of v0.2.0, I have added Emblem and created some dumb backgrounds and headers, with custom boot and loading text.
 I'll expand upon this eventually and add in a custom loading screen too.